De3ph/fitness-track/README.md

 # Fitness Track App

-Just wanted to see what I can build with AI
+Just wanted to see what I can build with AI (App still broken btw)

 (*Nearly*) All things build with Copilot Agent mode